David Sylvian: 1980s–1990s: Solo career

-In 1982, Sylvian released his first solo collaborative effort with Ryuichi Sakamoto, entitled "Bamboo Houses/Bamboo Music".
+In 1982, Sylvian released his first solo record, a double A-side single and the result of a collaborative effort with Ryuichi Sakamoto, entitled "Bamboo Houses/Bamboo Music".
 Sakamoto's first contribution to Sylvian's work, though, had been as co-writer of "Taking Islands in Africa" on the Japan album Gentlemen Take Polaroids (1980).
 Sylvian also worked with Sakamoto on the UK Top 20 song "Forbidden Colours" for the 1983 Nagisa Oshima film Merry Christmas, Mr. Lawrence.

 Sylvian's debut solo album, Brilliant Trees, released in June 1984, was a critical and commercial success.
-The album included contributions from Sakamoto, Kenny Wheeler, Jon Hassell, Holger Czukay, Ronny Drayton, Danny Thompson, and from Sylvian's former bandmembers, brother Steve Jansen and Richard Barbieri.
+The album included contributions from Sakamoto, Kenny Wheeler, Jon Hassell, Holger Czukay, Ronny Drayton, Danny Thompson, and from Sylvian's former bandmates Steve Jansen and Richard Barbieri.
 The lead single became the UK Top 20 single "Red Guitar", with a promo video directed by Anton Corbijn.

-Between 19 June and 30 June 1984 Sylvian's Polaroid exhibition, Perspectives, was held at Hamiltons Gallery in London.
-The major exhibition of Sylvian’s work coincided with the release of his book "Perspectives – Polaroids 82-84", documenting these pictures.
+Between 19 June and 30 June 1984, Hamiltons Gallery in London held an exhibition, Perspectives, of Polaroid photographs by Sylvian.
+The major exhibition of his work coincided with the release of his book Perspectives – Polaroids 82-84, documenting these pictures.
 There were also exhibitions in Tokyo and Turin.

 In 1985, Sylvian released an instrumental EP Words with the Shaman, in collaboration with Jansen, Hassell, and Czukay.
-A recording that, when re-released the same year as a compilation album, Alchemy: An Index of Possibilities, included the addition of "Steel Cathedrals", a piece recorded with Sakamoto, Czukay, Jansen, Wheeler, Robert Fripp and Masami Tsuchiya.
-"Steel Cathedrals" was the soundtrack to a 20 minute video.
-The short film was shot in two days of November 1984 in and around the outskirts of Tokyo, Japan.
+The recording was re-released the same year on a compilation album, Alchemy: An Index of Possibilities, with the addition of "Steel Cathedrals", a piece recorded with Sakamoto, Czukay, Jansen, Wheeler, Robert Fripp and Masami Tsuchiya.
+"Steel Cathedrals" was the soundtrack to a 20-minute video.
+The short film was shot in two days during November 1984 in and around the outskirts of Tokyo, Japan.
 A large part of the music was completed during that same month and recorded over a period of three days.
 Sylvian later updated the material in London in an attempt to elaborate on the theme started earlier in Japan, and to further improve the quality of the soundtrack.
 He would identify "Steel Cathedrals" as his first experience with improvisations.